zk-m2m/hello-api-aws/README.md

 - the AWS infrastructure setup (vpc.tf)
 - the application service deployment (ec2.tf)

-The name of the image to be deployed is currently hard-coded in the cloud-init config, and is burried in a base64 string as expected by AWS.
+The image to be deployed is selected by filtering the Amazon Linux v3 (AL2023) images.

 In a real-life scenario that portion should be kept in a variable, and the variable value will be generated via CI/CD scripts, or will be fed as a pipeline parameter file.